stefanmintert/ep_xmlexport/README.md

 The XML format changes if at least one of the output control parameters are set to `true`.
 How the format changes is described for each of the control paramaters, see above.

-There's no only an experimental DTD for extended EPL XML: [epl-x.dtd](epl-x.dtd).
+There's only an experimental DTD for extended EPL XML: [epl-x.dtd](epl-x.dtd).
 Why experimental?
 Because the XML format changes with every new plug-in that introduces a new line marker attribute.
 BTW: The '-x' means "extended", not "experimental".

+**Q: epl-x or epl?
+Which DTD should I use?**
+**A:** Of course the answer is: That depends! epl.dtd seems to be pretty stable, and it should support a predictable output format.
+I simply try to export any part of the pad content in a canonical XML format.

+epl-x.dtd on the other hand contains some *decisions* that might be subject to discussion.
+What's "correct" handling of lists isn't easy to define, so maybe you want to deal with lists on your own.
+EPL allows some weird lists indentations.
+How should the plug-in behave in such a case?
+The plug-in relies on code from the latex plug-in to do some "reasonable" lists conversion.
+Some like it, some don't.

+I suggest to use as much from the epl-x export format as you like.
+I'll try to give you as much control as possible.

 ## Exporting Comments